-If you are looking to build custom web applications with no restriction on the architecture, Node.js is for you.
-But if you are not bothered by a customized web-app and are just looking for a quick way to do it, you could choose Django.
+If you are looking to build custom web applications with no restrictions on the architecture, Node.js is for you.
+But if you are not bothered by a customized web app and are just looking for a quick way to do it, you could choose Django.

 Let's develop a full-fledge Node.js app together!

 Scalability pertains to developing apps considering the future scope to build features and functionality while handling many users/customers.
 A scalable solution is customizable, able to add new functionalities and open for addressing a tremendous amount of client requests, updates in real-time, and an increase in workload.

 While Node.js and Django are preferred frameworks to build desired apps, let’s check their ability to build scalable apps.